 Equally important to Munro as his individual objects is the control and configuration of the sensorial environment; this is both in terms of traditional art aesthetics and as part of a technologically informed practice.
 His work seeks to map the duration of viewers’ engagement with their surroundings and intervene in that process.
 His invitation to viewers to enter an environment and to engage with his objects is tempered by the control enacted by Munro and the implications that his subterfuge has on experience.

 By playing with and distorting the perceived natural flow of cause and effect Munro is challenging viewers’ perception, understanding and experiences of interaction.
 This manipulation of the viewer is not to deceive them, rather it seeks to return some control to them and clarify their understanding of the work and the concepts raised by it.

-His other International projects include; co-director of the Tin Shed Gallery in London, assistant curator to both, The Museum of contemporary cuts and Kasa Galeri in Istanbul, and is co-editor at Leonardo Electronic Almanac.
-The most recent publication is Vol 18 No. 3, Touch and Go.
+His other previous international projects include; co-director of the Tin Shed Gallery in London, assistant curator at the Kasa Galeri in Istanbul, he is currently working on the The Museum of contemporary cuts and and is co-editor at Leonardo Electronic Almanac.

 email: jonathan [at] jonathanmunro.com